blankdvth/DiscordEmbedSite/README.md

 4. Append the compressed string to the end of the URL `https://embed.blankdvth.com/`.

 #### JSON Fields
+These keys for these fields are from the HTML form's ID attributes, with \- replaced with \_.

+- `title` - The title of the embed.
+This will be automatically hyperlinked to the (embed) website URL that was generated.
+- `author` - The text for the author (provider) field of the embed.
+- `description` - The description of the embed.
+- `colour` - The colour of the embed sidebar.
+Must be a 6-digit hex code (including the #).
+- `media_type` - What the media URL is.
+Must be either `Image` or `Video` (case-sensitive).
+- `media` - The media URL, must be a direct link to the image or video.
+If video, must be `MP4`, `WebM`, or `MOV`.
+- `large_image` - Whether the image should be large.
+Only applies when `media_type` is `Image`.
+- `thumbnail` - The thumbnail image direct URL to use for the video.
+Only applies when `media_type` is `Video`.
+- `redirect` - The URL to redirect to if the embed website URL is clicked.
+A redirect warning will be displayed.

+##### Not Used
+- `colour-hex` - Internal use only, use `colour` instead.
+- `liability` - Not checked server-side, is only used during form validation.
+Set to `True` if you want to be really safe.

 #### Example Code
 The LZString module is available in many languages, see a list [here](https://www.npmjs.com/package/lz-string#other-languages).